 Now is the time to set up or re-establish good habits!
 Focus on rules, boundaries, and limitations.

 It’s likely that some things will change in the new home, but try to stick to your previous routine as closely as possible.
 If you’ve switched time zones, jump right into the new schedule like it didn’t even happen.
-Still go for that 9 a.m. walk at your new location – even if it may feel like 11 a.m. to your dog.
+Still, go for that 9 a.m. walk at your new location – even if it may feel like 11 a.m. to your dog.

-- Update your dog tags.
 You want your new contact information on your dog stat.
 Being in a new place can increase the chances of your dog bolting and getting lost.

-Ask for recommendations from neighbors and co-workers and get your dog in for a check-up.
+Ask for recommendations from neighbours and co-workers and get your dog in for a check-up.
 Getting your dog in before an emergency situation arises can help him get to know the new vet in a relaxed way.
 This goes double if you spend a lot of time outdoors.
 Find out if there are any region-specific vaccines that your dog may now need.

 When moving, your gut instinct may be to get everything fresh and new – but stop at your dog’s items.
 Keep them smelling just like your pup.
 That familiar scent can help him feel more at home in a new location.

-It’s these simple actions that can make the difference between a peaceful move for your pup or your dog being miserable and trying to bite the moving team.
+It’s these simple actions that can make the difference between a peaceful house move for your pup or your dog being miserable and trying to bite the moving team.